Orange-OpenSource/casskop/documentation/description.md

-### Configuration pre-run.sh script
+### Configuration pre_run.sh script

-In case you need to make some specific actions on a particular node, such as make uses of the **CASSANDRA_REPLACE_NODE** variable, you can uses the pre-run.sh script in the ConfigMap.
+In case you need to make some specific actions on a particular node, such as make uses of the **CASSANDRA_REPLACE_NODE** variable, you can uses the pre_run.sh script in the ConfigMap.
 If present, the cassandra docker will execute this script prior to the `run.sh` script from the docker image.

-example of a configMap with the pre-run.sh script :
+example of a configMap with the pre_run.sh script :

 ```yaml
 apiVersion: v1